 Since 1965, the University of California, Irvine (UCI) has combined the strengths of a major research university with the bounty of an incomparable Southern California location.
 UCI’s unyielding commitment to rigorous academics, cutting-edge research, and leadership and character development makes the campus a driving force for innovation and discovery that serves our local, national and global communities in many ways.
 With 30,000 students, 1,100 faculty members and 9,700 staff, UCI is among the most dynamic campuses in the University of California system.
 More than a third of UCI’s incoming freshmen are from low-income backgrounds, and more than half are the first in their families to pursue a four-year degree.

 Western University of Health Sciences (Western U) is a graduate medical school featuring nine colleges.
-The College of Allied Health Professions supports Western U in its mission to increase the availability of health care providers to serve the needs of the people living in the western region of the United States.
+The College of Health Sciences supports Western U in its mission to increase the availability of health care providers to serve the needs of the people living in the western region of the United States.
 In addition, the College of Allied Health Professions provides educational opportunities for students in a variety of health careers.
 Classes are offered in an environment intended to foster respect for the uniqueness of humanity.
 Students are provided with classroom and clinical experiences designed to prepare them to function as competent health care practitioners.